Bully85/Sovol-SV04-Klipper/README.md

+Pleas use the newest release for download "[Release](https://github.com/Bully85/Sovol-SV04-Klipper/releases)"

 # Sovol-SV04-Klipper
 This repository contains all the necessary configuration files for the SV04 to work with Klipper's Mirror and Copy modes, including images and descriptions.